-The faculties (FEW and FALW) involved in AIMMS have been developing strong links with the VU-faculties of Economics and Business Administration (FEWEB) and Social Sciences (FSW) with the joint development of a new Bachelor’s and Master’s programme, Science, Business and Innovation (SBI).
+The faculty involved in AIMMS (Faculty of Science) has been developing strong links with the VU-faculties of Economics and Business Administration (FEWEB) and Social Sciences (FSW) with the joint development of a Bachelor’s and Master’s programme, Science, Business and Innovation (SBI).
 The programme represents an ideal starting point for developing the institute’s business dimension.

 Participation in national research institutes

 Outside the VU Campus, AIMMS groups play an important role in several other institutes, centres and research schools: the Leiden-Amsterdam Center for Drug Research (LACDR), the Holland Research School of Molecular Chemistry (HRSMC), the Amsterdam Center for Multiscale Modeling (ACMM), the Netherlands Research School Coordination Catalysis (NRSCC) and the Netherlands Institute for Systems Biology (NISB).
 In addition, AIMMS has consolidated its position by facilitating synergies with these centres and institutes.
 The embedding of AIMMS researchers’ research activities in these centres has already enhanced their visibility among both public and industrial sponsors.